condo4/globalsettings/README.md

 ## Permissions

-Settings must be declared writable using @key = owner_id[BR] The owner should be the binary filename of the application[BR] Only the declared owner can modify the setting if the program name is the good one[BR] [BR]
+Settings must be declared writable using @key = owner_id
+The owner should be the binary filename of the application
+Only the declared owner can modify the setting if the program name is the good one

 The settings command-line tool can bypass ownership restrictions but must used ONLY for debug usage

 ## Value Types